SoftwareAG/c8y-docs/content/predictive-analytics/web-app-bundle/processing-data.md

 ### Scheduled Processing

-The **Scheduled Processing** tab allows you to schedule batch jobs for processing measurements from devices or device groups against an available model.
+Scheduled Processing allows you to schedule batch jobs for processing measurements from devices or device groups against an available model.

 The job scheduler can be used to trigger one-time or periodic jobs on data captured from devices.
 The scheduler allows you to map device data to model inputs by providing a mapping tool.
 Periodic executions of batch jobs can be useful when aggregate information on model’s predictions is required for a desired time period.